amaralazizy/ECE461-homework0/README.md

 This is a dummy change by team member Andrew Cali changes for andrew_branch This is a dummy change by team member Amar AlAzizy changes for amar

+This is a dummy change by team member Bola Warsy changes for Bola Warsy